RasakCodes/RasakCodes/README.md

 ## 🚀MORE
 🔭 I’m currently working on AI-driven website for a SearchEngineHub
-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently consolidating my skills in AWS
 - 👯 I’m looking to collaborate on MERN, MEVN, AI, WordPress, and Shopify tasks.

 🎉Fun Fact: